Firefighting apparatus

-A firefighting apparatus describes any vehicle that has been customized for use during firefighting operations.
+A firefighting apparatus (North American English) or firefighting appliance (UK English) is any vehicle that has been customized for use during firefighting operations.
 These vehicles are highly customized depending on their needs and the duty they will be performing.
-These duties can include firefighting and emergency medical services.
+These duties can include firefighting, technical rescue, and emergency medical services.

 History

 An early device used to squirt water onto a fire is a squirt or fire syringe.
 Hand squirts and hand pumps are noted before Ctesibius of Alexandria invented the first fire pump circa the 2nd century B.C., and an example of a force-pump possibly used for a fire-engine is mentioned by Heron of Alexandria.
 The fire pump was reinvented in Europe during the 16th century, reportedly used in Augsburg in 1518 and Nuremberg in 1657.
 A book of 1655 inventions mentions a steam engine (called a fire engine) pump used to "raise a column of water 40 feet []", but there was no mention of whether it was portable.

 Colonial laws in America required each house to have a bucket of water on the front stoop during fires at night.
 These buckets were intended for use by the initial bucket brigade that would supply the water at fires.
 Philadelphia obtained a hand-pumped fire engine in 1719, years after Lynn's 1654 model appeared there, made by Joseph Jencks, but before New York's two engines arrived from London.

 By 1730, Richard Newsham, in London, had made successful fire engines; the first used in New York City (in 1731) were of his make (six years before formation of the NYC volunteer fire department).
 The amount of manpower and skill necessary for firefighting prompted the institution of an organized fire company by Benjamin Franklin in 1737.
 Thomas Lote built the first fire engine made in America in 1743.
 These earliest engines are called hand tubs because they are manually (hand) powered and the water was supplied by bucket brigade dumped into a tub (cistern) where the pump had a permanent intake pipe.
 An important advancement around 1822 was the invention of an engine which could draft water from a water source doing away with the bucket brigade.
 Philadelphia fire engine manufacturers Sellers and Pennock model the Hydraulion is said to be the first suction engine produced in 1822.
-Some models had the hard, suction hose fixed to the intake and curled up over the apparatus known as a squirrel tail engine.
+Some models had the hard, suction hose fixed to the intake and curled up over the apparatus known as a "squirrel tail" engine.